AppliedStat/AppliedStat.github.io/_publications/pub-book.md

 1. **C. Park** and [M. Wang](https://business.utsa.edu/faculty/min-wang-ph-d/) (2025).
 A goodness-of-fit test for the Birnbaum-Saunders distribution based on the probability plot.
 In Reliability Analysis and Maintenance Optimization of Complex Systems.
-_Springer Book Series in Reliability Engineering,_ To Appear. doi:[10.1007/978-3-031-70288-4_19](https://doi.org/10.1007/978-3-031-70288-4_19).
+_Springer Book Series in Reliability Engineering._
+doi:[10.1007/978-3-031-70288-4_19](https://doi.org/10.1007/978-3-031-70288-4_19).
 [[R package](https://appliedstat.github.io/R/R-package-4/)]